David Funchess

-David Livingston Funchess (March 16, 1947 – April 22, 1986) was an American war veteran and convicted murderer who was executed by the state of Florida.
+David Livingston Funchess (March 16, 1947 – April 22, 1986) was an American war veteran, self-confessed war criminal, and convicted murderer who was executed by the state of Florida.
 Funchess was convicted of and sentenced to death for the 1974 murders of 52-year-old Anna Waldrop and 56-year-old Clayton Keaton Ragan during a robbery of his former workplace.
-Funchess also severely injured 62-year-old Bertha McLeod, who died of her injuries in 1977; however, Funchess was never convicted of McLeod's murder.
+Funchess also severely injured 62-year-old Bertha McLeod, who died of her injuries in 1977; however, Funchess never went to trial or received a conviction in McLeod's murder.
 He was sentenced to death in 1975 – and resentenced to death in 1979 – for Waldrop and Ragan's murders.

 Funchess's case gained significant press coverage and controversy due to the fact that he was a Vietnam War veteran who was diagnosed with an extreme case of post-traumatic stress disorder (PTSD) as a result of his service.
 At the time of the murders, the disorder was not fully recognized; the American Psychiatric Association added PTSD to the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III) in 1980, several years after Funchess was sentenced to death.
 Funchess was diagnosed with the disorder in 1982.
-Courts and Florida Governor Bob Graham repeatedly denied Funchess's clemency requests due to him not having brought up PTSD as a mitigating factor at the time of his 1975 trial, decisions that prompted criticism from Funchess's defense attorneys, war veterans, and anti-death penalty activists, who argued that his PTSD diminished his culpability in the murders and that his sacrifice on behalf of the country's military should have earned him clemency.
-Funchess's execution made him the first Vietnam War veteran diagnosed with PTSD to be executed by a U.S. state.
+Courts and Florida Governor Bob Graham repeatedly denied Funchess's clemency requests due to him and his legal team not having brought up PTSD as a mitigating factor at the time of his 1975 trial.
+These decisions prompted criticism from Funchess's defense attorneys, war veterans, and anti-death penalty activists, who argued that his PTSD diminished his culpability in the murders and that his sacrifice on behalf of the country's military should have earned him clemency, and that Funchess could not have brought up PTSD during his trial as it was not recognized in the DSM-III at the time.
+Funchess's execution made him the first Vietnam War veteran to be executed in the United States.